-The management estimates that the fair values of cash, accounts payable, short-term loans and borrowings do not materially differ from their carrying amounts.
+The management estimates that the fair values of cash, accounts receivables and payables, short-term loans and borrowings do not materially differ from their carrying amounts.
 The fair values of long-term loans do not materially differ from their carrying amounts because their interest rates correspond to the interest rate risks prevailing on the market.